dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-03-01-bitcoin-s-habitats.markdown

 ### Further Reading

 - [Proof of Life][proof-of-life] by Gigi
-- [The Sovereign Individual][sovereign-individual] by by James Dale Davidson and William Rees-Mogg
+- [The Sovereign Individual][sovereign-individual] by James Dale Davidson and William Rees-Mogg

 ### Acknowledgments